 We are a network of people who share a common philosophy in relation to singing and groupwork.
 Most members are based in the UK but we have a steadily growing international membership.
-We’ve been a constituted group since 2000.
-Our working methods and philosophy emerged out of the pioneering work of Frankie Armstrong who began leading voice workshops in the early 1970s.
+We have been a constituted group since 2000, and our working methods and philosophy emerged out of the pioneering work of Frankie Armstrong, who began leading voice workshops in the early 1970s.
 You can read more about our history on the How The NVN Was Born page.

 We believe that singing is everybody’s birthright.
 For thousands of years all over the world people have sung — to express joy, celebration and grief, to aid healing, to accompany work, devotion and the rituals of life — without worrying about having a “good” voice or “getting it right”.
 Singing has been a part of life, a way of binding communities.

 Each person’s voice is as unique as their fingerprint: the voice we are born with is capable of freely expressing a full range of emotions, thoughts and experience – this is what we mean by the “natural voice”.